 A: You will find a uniform and PE kit list here.
 As with anything else that you bring into school, make sure that you clearly name everything.

 Q: Am I allowed to have a drink during lessons?

 A: Yes!
 It’s really important that you keep hydrated during the school day.
 Make sure you bring to school a reusable bottle filled with water, and you will be able to drink this during the day.
 We don’t allow drinks other than water, in case of messy spillages, however.

 Q: If I empty my water bottle during the day, will I be able to refill it?
 How?

-A: There are water fountains in the PE department and in the canteen, so you will be able to refill your bottle at break and lunch times.
+A: There are water fountains in the PE department, in the Gallery, outside the Library and in the canteen, so you will be able to refill your bottle at break and lunch times.
 If you want to purchase a different drink to consume during break or lunch times, you will be able to do so in the canteen, too.